 Your microwave has several safety interlock switches inside the door frame.
 Their job is to ensure the microwave can only operate when the door is securely closed.
 If you tend to slam the door shut, one of these tiny but crucial switches could be damaged or misaligned.

 Open and close the door a few times, making sure you hear a solid “click.”
-If the door feels loose or doesn’t seem to latch properly, this could be the reason why did my microwave just stop working.
+If the door feels loose or doesn’t seem to latch properly, this could be the reason your microwave just stopped working.
 The door switch is a common point of failure.

 Did the Child Lock Get Activated?